 If you are considering getting a Lambkin, you’ll need to understand the challenges that come with them.
 Much like the Munchkin, they are incredibly prone to spine and other skeletal system deformation issues.
 Therefore, it’s important to carefully select the breeder you wish to adopt this breed from.

 Out of all of the Munchkin hybrids, the Kinkalow is among the rarest.
 It’s a cross between an American Curl cat and a Dwarf Munchkin.
 The Kinkalow is a cute little rascal, too.

 They have the short legs of a Munchkin cat, the up-turned curled ears of the American Curl, and a long straight tail.
 The breed is also known for being very playful and kind-hearted, making them excellent family cats.

 5. Bambino cat

 The Bambino truly is one of a kind.
 It’s a hairless, short-legged breed deriving from Sphynx and Munchkin cat lineage.
-However, it’s the Bambino’s personality that makes it special.
+However, it’s the Bambino’s personality that makes them special.

 6. Dwelf cat

 Their look may startle you a bit since they resemble what you’d imagine a housecat from outer space to look like.
 But if you’re looking to adopt this extremely unique cat, be sure to find a quality breeder.
-The Dwelf is known to have skeletal issues, including lordosis and pectus excavatum.
+Like other miniature cats, the Dwelf is known to have skeletal issues, including lordosis and pectus excavatum.

 7. Minskin cat